editorconfig/editorconfig-geany/README.md

         make EDITORCONFIG_PREFIX=/usr

-    If you've installed geany from source, you'll need to preface the `make` command above with the PKG_CONFIG_PATH variable, and set it to the prefix used when you built geany.
-Example:
+    If you get error messages about missing include files, you'll need to preface the `make` command above with the PKG_CONFIG_PATH variable and set it to the path to `geany.pc`.
+For example, if it's located in $HOME/.local/lib/pkgconfig:

         PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig make EDITORCONFIG_PREFIX=/usr